-All operations must comply with the NZ National Environmental Standards for Plantation Forestry (NES-PF) where permitted, or under a site specific Resource Consent.
+All operations must comply with the NZ National Environmental Standards for Plantation Forestry (NES-

+PF) where permitted, or under a site specific Resource Consent.

-Stands are clearcut and are actively reestablished by planting.
+Stands are clearcut and are actively reestablished through replanting, typically in the winter following harvest.
 Depending on the level of post harvest debris or compaction, sites may be prepared by machine ripping and piling of slash to allow planting access.
 These operations do not occur on steep sites where machine access is not possible.